Hayet-kh/CHECKPOINT-Algo-data-structure/answer.md

 # Data Structures

-    1. B-Trees
-        Why I’m Not Familiar: I’ve heard of B-Trees being used in databases for efficient data retrieval, but I haven’t actually dived into how they work.

-    2. Tries (Prefix Trees)
+    1. Tries (Prefix Trees)
+        -   A tree-like data structure used to store a dynamic set of strings, where common prefixes are only stored once.
+Tries enable efficient retrieval of keys in a dataset of strings and are often used in applications like autocomplete.
-        Why I’m Not Familiar: I know tries are great for searching strings quickly, especially for things like autocomplete features.
+        -   Why I’m Not Familiar: I know tries are great for searching strings quickly, especially for things like autocomplete features.
 However, I haven’t had time yet to implement one.

+    2. Binary Indexed Tree (BIT)
+        -   Binary Indexed Tree (BIT), is a data structure that provides efficient methods for cumulative frequency tables and range queries.
+It allows you to perform both updates and prefix sum queries in logarithmic time.
+        -   Why I’m Not Familiar: I have not encountered them frequently in my coursework or practical applications.
+My focus so far has been on more commonly used data structures and algorithms, such as arrays, linked lists, and basic sorting algorithms.

 # Sorting Algorithms

-    1. Heap Sort
-        Why I’m Not Familiar: I’ve read about heaps, but I’ve never implemented heap sort myself.

-    2. Tim Sort
-    Why I’m Not Familiar: I’ve learned that Tim Sort is used in Python and Java because of its efficiency, but I haven’t dug into how it works in detail.
-Understanding the mechanics behind its hybrid approach would be really helpful for my programming toolkit.

-Overall, exploring Visualgo helped to understand some new concepts, and I’m looking forward to mastering these data structures and algorithms in the future!
+    "The content from Visualgo, along with the Bootstrap course, provided a solid understanding of sorting algorithms."